 Filing of complaints with RURA is governed by the following rules;

-1. A complaint to the Agency may be written or oral.
+1. A complaint to the regulator may be written or oral.

 2. A written complaint must be addressed to RURA.